Bbouley/front-end-apis/readme.md

 1. To do this you will have to  work out what section of that string URL needs to be changed to return different information, specifically, what the user has requested.
 1. This will mean that when the user clicks submit, the endpoint URL will contain the parameters the user has specified, and return the data the user has requested.
 1. Make your page look nice!!!
 Style it so it looks awesome.

+Note: If you are using an API key and are going to push to GitHub, make sure to export your key from a separate file.
+Make sure git is not tracking that file so it does not get pushed up to a public repo.

 #### Stretch Goals